datenanfragen/website/content/privacy.en.md

     "aliases": [ "privacy-policy", "data-protection" ]
 }

-Our privacy policy was last changed on Febuary 23, 2019.
+Our privacy policy was last changed on December 7, 2019.

 ## General remarks